 Last week, I talked about how Silicon Valley and the tech industry, in general, is biased against women.

 It was to battle this that myStartUpCFO was started.
-In August 2013, we began with the social objective of integrating women back into the workforce, without robbing them of family time.
+In August 2013, we began our financial and accounting services company with the social objective of integrating women back into the workforce, without robbing them of family time.
 We actively work towards closing the stark gender gap, where a woman is not made to choose between a booming career and an equally demanding personal/family life.

 Over the years, we’ve observed that women often quit work to raise their family.
 As they move out of the workforce, they tend to lose part of the skill-sets that they had earned with so much effort: negotiation, analysis, math, logic, and collaboration.
 As a result, the company loses a dedicated employee, mainly because of domestic difficulties.
 She also ends up unhappy because she had to give up a thriving career to bring up her family.
 Why choose when both are possible?
 At myStartUpCFO, we believe that the idea of working along a timetable is an industrial era concept and doesn’t work in today’s digital world.